mivano/mindbyte.nl/_posts/2019-02-27-add-http-compression-to-your-httpclient-in-dotnet-core-2-1.md

             });
 ```

-You can configure a new HttpClientHandler, check if compression is indeed supported and select the encodings you want to use.
+You can configure a new HttpClientHandler using the `ConfigurePrimaryHttpMessageHandler` method extension, check if compression is indeed supported and select the encodings you want to use.
 The HttpClient will now send the header and will automatically decompress the response when encoded.

 You can see the header by calling httpbin.org from within a controller: